Why won’t landscapers use mulch?

 I’m in love…with arborist wood chips.
 These are not your beauty barks or other packaged mulches, but the chipped branches and leaves fresh from the tree crews.
 It’s a great way to keep this resource out of the landfill – and don’t even get me started about using this great mulch material for a “biofuel!”

-I’ve written about wood chip mulches a lot, but thought today I would post some photos to show you how well they work in suppressing weeds and promoting growth in restoration sites.
-We published a paper on this in 2005, though we’ve been using them in ornamental and restoration landscapes for about 10 years.
+I’ve written about wood chip mulches a lot, but thought today I would post some photos to show you how well they work in suppressing weeds and promoting growth in restoration sites. … Continue reading this article “Wonderful wood chips”

 Rubber mulch rubs me the wrong way